rahamatj/kaiju/README.md

 ```

 ### Override views
 If you wish to override package views, place your views inside `resources/views/vendor/kaiju` folder.
-Follow the package views folder structure.
+Follow the package's `views` folder structure.

 For example, if you want to override the pagination view, simply create a new blade file called `resources/views/vendor/kaiju/includes/pagination.blade.php` and place your code there.